rakuten-f2e/react-redux-homework/README.md

   * Construct your `app` with [starter kits](https://reactjs.org/community/starter-kits.html) and use `React` to construct your view and display above table.
     * Sample: `git checkout starter-kit`
   * Please divide your component, only one component is `invalid`
-  * The data just a fake array currently
+  * The data is just a fake array currently

 Step 2
   * Complete a CRUD functionality